 Ekso Bionics (California, USA)

 Unlike other exoskeletons - and unlike Ekso's own rehabilitation suits - the Work Suit doesn't have any electronics, or motors, or batteries; it uses gravity and clever design similar to the famous Steadicam camera mount to make heavy power tools feel weightless.
-It isn't cheap - estimates suggest it'll be $12,000 or more when it goes on sale in 2016 - but turning an ordinary worker into a superhero is priceless.
+It isn't cheap - prices have been set at $12,000 - but turning an ordinary worker into a superhero is priceless.

+Construction isn't the only industry Ekso is involved in.
+It also built the HULC, a US Defense Department-funded exoskeleton for soldiers, and it's licensed some of its technology to Lockheed Martin for commercial and military applications.
 The big question around the Work Suit is whether firms will actually use it.
 Ekso thinks they will, because construction is expanding while the workforce is getting older, and there are applications in the emergency services too.

 US Army Research Lab (Delaware, USA)

 The news that the military is interested in bionic tech is hardly surprising - we've already seen the US Hulc exoskeleton for soldiers, and the Chinese 202 Institute of China Ordnance Industry Group has been showing similar exoskeletons that could enable soldiers to carry extremely large, heavy weapons while wearing exceptionally strong armour.

-With soldiers often having to shoot in very tiring and stressful situations, which can throw off even the best marksman's aim, and MAXFAS prevents that from happening.
+With soldiers often having to shoot in very tiring and stressful situations, throwing off even the best marksman's aim, and MAXFAS prevents that from happening.
 It works much like optical image stabilisation in a camera: it detects tremors and stabilises the wearer's arm.
 It's currently too bulky for battlefield use, but of course the Army is working on that.